scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 This means that routers do not carry the burden of making enhanced routing or forwarding decisions.
 When comparing to other approaches, as semantic routing {{I-D.irtf-introduction-to-semantic-routing}}, this has the advantage that is no need to include semantics in packets.

-_TODO @Nicola: make another pass stressing tradeoffs between properties if we were to reuse existing protocols._

 - *Scalability.* SCION routers can efficiently forward packets without the need to look up forwarding tables or     keeping per-connection state.
 Routers only need to verify  MACs in hop fields.
 This operation is based on modern block ciphers such as AES, can be computed faster than performing a memory lookup and is widely supported in modern CPUs.
 Routers, therefore, do not require expensive and energy-intensive dedicated hardware, and can be deployed on off-the-shelf hardware.
 Lack of forwarding tables also implies that the growing size of forwarding tables is of no concern to SCION.
 Additionally, routers that keep state of network information can suffer from denial-of-service (DoS) attacks exhausting the router’s state {{SCHUCHARD2011}}, which is less of a problem to SCION.